reastmanumd/cmsc330spring19-public/Project4Readme.md

 The Evaluator
 -------------
 *Your evaluator must be implemented in `eval.ml` in accordance with the signatures for `eval_expr` and `eval_stmt` found in `eval.mli`. `eval.ml` is the only file you will write code in.
-The functions should be left in the order they are provided, as your implementation of `eval_stmt` will rely on `eval_expr`.*
+The functions should be left in the order they are provided, as your implementation of `eval_stmt` will rely on `eval_expr`.* <!-- FIXME Why switch to Evaluator rather than continue with the Interpreter? -->

 The heart of SmallC is your evaluator.
 We have already implemented `Lexer` and `Parser` modules that deal with constructing tokens and creating the AST out of a program.
 Where your code picks up is with a representation of SmallC programs as OCaml datatypes, which you are then responsible for evaluating according the rules below.
-A program is made up of a series of statements and expressions:  <!-- FIXME Have we ever defined Lexer and tokens?
-We haven'
+A program is made up of a series of statements and expressions:  <!-- FIXME Have we ever defined Lexer and token in class or project? -->

 - Statements represent the structure of a program - declarations, assignments, control flow, and prints in the case of SmallC. - Expressions represent operations on data - variable lookups, mathematical and boolean operations, and comparison.
 Expressions can't affect the environment, and as a result only return a `value` containing the value of the expression.